Paolo Santori

 On the one hand, I am interested in inquiring about the theological and philosophical roots of modern schools of economic thought.
 In this respect, I have been studying Aquinas’s social and economic teachings in connection with the civil economy tradition of the 18th century (Antonio Genovesi).
 My book entitled Thomas Aquinas and the Civil Economy Tradition: the Mediterranean Spirit of Capitalism was published with Routledge in May 2021.
 In parallel, I have been inquiring about the roots of Political Economy, specifically on some theological sources of Adam Smith’s Invisible Hand (Calvinist and Jansenist authors as well as Hume’s Dialogues Concerning Natural Religion).

 On the other hand, I have been exploring how theological and philosophical ideas can connect to contemporary fields and debates in Economics.
-I am doing research on the economic principle of Political Liberalism comparing John Rawls’s and Robert Sugden’s theories, on the relation between meritocracy and market societies, and, on the Ethics of Care in Economics.
+I am doing research on the economic principle of Political Liberalism comparing John Rawls’s and Robert Sugden’s theories, on the theological sources of Rawls’s political philosophy, on the relation between meritocracy and market societies, and, on the Ethics of Care in Economics.

 Overall, I believe that today Economics is in need of biodiversity, meaning heterogeneous approaches and ideas.
 My research paths show that the pluralism that economics seeks can be derived from the history of ideas.
 History is like the roots of a tree; roots reveal not only the tree’s past but also its possible future.